Going outside: Panthers training camp has distancing in mind

 “At least for our group, it will make a difference and it will help them,” Zito said.

 The Panthers are slated to go into camp with 39 players — 21 forwards, 13 defensemen and five goaltenders.
-Of those 39 players, 13 spent time with Florida last season — one in which the Panthers were eliminated in the qualifying round that preceded the Stanley Cup playoffs.
+Of those 39 players, 13 spent time with Florida last season, in which the Panthers were eliminated in the qualifying round that preceded the Stanley Cup playoffs.

 For more AP NHL coverage: https://apnews.com/NHL and https://twitter.com/AP_Sports